-Understanding TX Penal Code Ch 71.004
+How TX Penal Code Ch 71.004 Defines Family Violence

-- Actions that threaten physical harm or bodily injury.
+- Actions that threaten physical harm or bodily injury

-- Actions that put the victim in reasonable fear of imminent physical harm or bodily injury.
+- Actions that put the victim in reasonable fear of imminent physical harm or bodily injury

-- Assault, aggravated assault, or sexual assault.
+- Assault, aggravated assault, or sexual assault

-- Abuse of a child.
+- Abuse of a child

-These actions may fall under the category of family violence when the victim and the perpetrator have a certain relationship.
+Texas law clarifies what relationships must exist between the victim and the alleged abuser to constitute family violence.
 This could include situations when the perpetrator of the violent act is:

-- The spouse of the victim
+- The victim’s spouse

 - The parent of a child victim